keystonejs/keystone-classic/README.md

 ## About

 Keystone gives you:
-*	A simple way to create a dynamic web site or app with well-structured routes, templates and models A beautiful Admin UI based on the database models you define Enhanced `models` with additional field types and functionality, building on those natively supported by Mongoose Out of the box session management and authentication
+*	A simple way to create a dynamic web site or app with well-structured routes, templates and model A beautiful Admin UI based on the database models you define Enhanced `models` with additional field types and functionality, building on those natively supported by Mongoose Out of the box session management and authentication